ldv-klever/aspectator/gcc/config/pa/pa.md

 ;; doubleword loads and stores are not guaranteed to be atomic ;; when referencing the I/O address space.

-;; The kernel cmpxchg operation on linux is not atomic with respect to ;; memory stores on SMP machines, so we must do stores using a cmpxchg ;; operation.

 ;; These patterns are at the bottom so the non atomic versions are preferred.

-;; Implement atomic QImode store using exchange.

 (define_expand "atomic_storeqi"
   [(match_operand:QI 0 "memory_operand")                ;; memory